yadvi12/Automating-Hadoop-Cluster-on-AWS-Cloud-using-Terraform/README.md

 Note: You need to have an AWS IAM user account to set the access key and secret key in the variables file.

+## Destroying the Hadoop Architecture:
+- To destroy the architecture, run thr command ``terraform destroy -auto-approve``.

+Note: Be extremely careful before running the destroy command.
+Terraform will destroy all your managed infrastructure, there is no undo.

 ## Verification:
 The Terraform script will set up the Hadoop Cluster, and it will redirect you to the Hadoop master node dashboard.
 It will show 3 nodes running in live nodes section.